demianarc/llmattack/docs/ATTACK_VECTORS.md

 JailbreakLLM includes **39 advanced attack vectors** designed to test the robustness of LLM safety alignment.
 These range from classic techniques to cutting-edge research methodologies.

-## 🔴 Legendary Tier (Auto-Retry: 10x)
+## 🔴 Legendary Tier

-These are the most effective attacks, featuring sophisticated strategies and automated retry logic to maximize success.
+These are the most effective attacks, featuring sophisticated strategies.
+We recommend running these with at least **10 attempts** (configurable in the UI) to maximize success rates due to the stochastic nature of safety filters.

 | Attack Vector | Description | Key Technique |
 |---------------|-------------|---------------|